focuslabllc/craft-cheat-sheet/readme.md

 ![UI with numeric labels](https://raw.githubusercontent.com/focuslabllc/craft-field-cheat-sheet/master/img/ui-sample-2.png)

 1. Element switching
--  Menu grouped by groups
+2. Menu grouped by groups
--  List just alphabetical
+3. List just alphabetical
--  Field search box (for sites with tons of fields)
+4. Field search box (for sites with tons of fields)
--  Official tag docs link
+5. Official tag docs link
--  View in CP link
+6. View in CP link

 ## Installing Craft Cheat Sheet

-- Move the `cheatsheet` directory into your project's `craft/plugins` directory.
+- Find "Craft Cheat Sheet" in the plugin store from within your site's admin area
-- Navigate to `Settings > Plugins` page in your Craft admin area and install **Cheat Sheet**.
+- Click "Install"
 - Visit the plugin settings page if you want to customize the front-end route/url that pulls up the cheatsheet (which defaults to `/cheatsheet`)
 - Review the [Things Worth Knowing](https://github.com/focuslabllc/craft-cheat-sheet/blob/master/readme.md#things-worth-knowing) section of this readme.
 - [Rejoice](https://www.youtube.com/watch?v=NmPhaG1ud38) that installation is simple.